If you are interested, yes, front desk jobs can pay pretty well. This article tells you all about such jobs and how much they pay.

 You should be able to juggle and complete a lot of tasks efficiently.

-Front desk employees multitask as they greet guests, answer questions, answer phones, check out guests, etc.
+Front desk employees multitask as they greet guests, get paid to answer questions, answer phones, check out guests, etc.

 They pay attention to details and engage in time management.